reenigneEsrever92/contain-rs/README.md

 # contain-rs

-A tool to use podman containers with rust.
+A tool to use docker and podman containers with rust.

-Docker is planned, as well.
-I just happened to start with podman since I like it a lot.

 For usage take a look at the [Documentation](https://docs.rs/contain-rs/0.1.3/contain_rs/)